qemu/qemu/docs/devel/submitting-a-patch.rst

 Submitting a Patch
 ==================

-QEMU welcomes contributions of code (either fixing bugs or adding new functionality).
-However, we get a lot of patches, and so we have some guidelines about submitting patches.
-If you follow these, you'll help make our task of code review easier and your patch is likely to be committed faster.
+QEMU welcomes contributions to fix bugs, add functionality or improve the documentation.
+However, we get a lot of patches, and so we have some guidelines about submitting them.
+If you follow these, you'll help make our task of contribution review easier and your change is likely to be accepted and committed faster.

 This page seems very long, so if you are only trying to post a quick one-shot fix, the bare minimum we ask is that: